The Agent Loop

 ### Tier 1: Copy & paste a message

-Open a document, click **"Add agent"** in the toolbar, and copy the message into your AI agent's chat.
-The agent picks a name (e.g. `claude-code`), reads, edits, and comments right away.
-Other participants can @mention it, and the agent can poll the doc to check for mentions.
+Open a document, click **Share** in the top-right toolbar, then **Copy for agent** under **Invite your agent**, and paste the message into your AI agent's chat.
+The agent calls `POST /agents/identify` with a name (e.g. `claude-code`) to identify itself on the doc, then reads, edits, and comments right away.
+Other participants can @mention it, and the agent keeps a WebSocket open to the doc to know the moment it changes.
 No setup required.

 [How it works v](#tier-1)